Welcome to Rebel Raw

 Welcome to the Rebel Raw family!
 We're so happy you've joined the raw food rebels who know that cats and dogs are family and deserve to eat real food and be healthy.

 We would love to learn more about your pets.
 What are their names?
 Are they already on a raw diet or are you transitioning to raw?
-We know it can be daunting when starting a raw diet so here are some quick tips to help you you get started:
+We know it can be daunting when starting a raw diet so here are some quick tips to help you get started:

 Place 2 days worth of food in the refrigerator right away so you can begin 2 days after that.
 Then simply move 2 days worth of food to the refrigerator every other day so you always have a thawed portion that’s ready to feed.
-For optimal freshness and safety, your refrigerator should be 40º or below and thawed raw meat should be consumed within 3 days.
+For optimal freshness and safety, your refrigerator should be 40 degrees or below and thawed raw meat should be consumed within 3 days.

 Most dogs will readily eat refrigerator temperature food.
 If anything is not eaten after 45 minutes, put it back in the refrigerator for later.
 Some dogs will throw up if they eat it too fast and it's too cold so you may want to allow it to warm up a bit or you can add some hot water if that happens.